wuguishifu/tungsten/README.md

 Visit the [Trello Kanban](https://trello.com/b/wL2Bg5XN/tungsten) to see the status of the project!

 Contributions are always welcome, just submit a PR.
 If you have any feature requests and DON'T want to build them, submit an issue or reach out to me on discord (@wuguishifu)!

+For information on how to set up the developer environment, check out [this document](https://github.com/wuguishifu/tungsten/blob/master/DEVELOPER%20SETUP.md).